Butch Johnson (American football)

-Early years
+Early life

 Johnson attended Dorsey High School where he practiced football and track.
 In 1972, he finished second-place in the pole vault event at the All-City meet.

 He accepted an athletic scholarship from Division II University of California, Riverside as a pole vaulter.
 In 1974, he was named to the second-team UPI Little All Coast Football team.